dayaramb/dayaramb.github.io/README.md

 ### 5. DLL Hijacking
 A more common misconfiguration that can be used to escalate privileges is if a DLL is missing from the system, and our user has write access to a directory within the PATH that Windows searches for DLLs in.
 Unfortunately, initial detection of vulnerable services is difficult, and often the entire process is very manual.
+A more common misconfiguration that can be used to escalate privileges is if a DLL is missing from the system, and our user has write access to a directory within the
+PATH that Windows searches for DLLs in.
+Unfortunately, initial detection of vulnerable services is difficult, and often the entire process is very manual.

 ```bash
 Use winPEAS to enumerate non-Windows services:
 > .\winPEASany.exe quiet servicesinfo